broding/unity-container/README.md

 That's sounds easy (well, it is), but there are many more situations where you have a collection of data and show them in a list of GameObjects.
 And you don't want to write seperate code for each of these situations.

 This is where Very Generic Container comes to save you.
-It handles all the instantiating, destroying, pooling and managing of your collection of GameObjects.
+It handles all the instantiating, destroying and pooling of GameObjects.
 You just feed it a collection of data and Very Generic Container will handle the rest.

 ## Installation
 Copy the **Assets/VeryGenericContainer** folder into the Assets folder of your project.